Alex Ainley

 Alexander Nigel Ainley (born 16 July 1981) is a former New Zealand rugby union player who played as a lock for in the Bunnings NPC and the in Super Rugby.
 He now works as a builder in the city of Nelson, New Zealand.
-And has appeared in a Scott Brown Carpentry video.
+As of 2026, he has appeared in a Scott Brown Carpentry video.

 Senior career

 Ainley started out his rugby career in 2006 playing for the newly formed Mako in the ITM Cup and played all 10 of their games during their debut season, featuring exclusively as a flanker.
 He went on to captain the Mako in 2007 before handing it over to Andrew Goodman the following season.